Los Angeles Brain Injury Lawyer

 • Epilepsy, seizures

-• Second Impact Syndrome, a rare occurrence where death or severe neurological injuries occur when a person sustains a section traumatic brain injury before the first has healed
+• Second Impact Syndrome is a rare occurrence where death or severe neurological injuries occur when a person sustains a section traumatic brain injury before the first has healed.

 Traumatic brain injuries can have a wide range of physical and psychological effects.
 They are not limited to the brain and can spread throughout the body, affecting a victim’s ability to function in daily life.